simulatino/trimtrailingwhitespaces/README.md

             If empty or not specified it is set to the OS default.

         -c, --clean
-            WARNING: USE THIS OPTION AT YOUR OWN RISK AS IT *WILL* BREAK YOUR CODE!
+            WARNING: USE THIS OPTION AT YOUR OWN RISK AS IT *MIGHT* BREAK YOUR CODE!
             Removes obsolete or superfluous annotation constructs
             from Modelica files.
             Only use this if your code is under version control